-I suspect that it is the poem’s melancholy and romantic feel that made it so popular among contemporary Russian translators.
+I suspect that it is the poem’s melancholy and romantic feel that has made it so popular among contemporary Russian translators.
 On the web one can find some 5 or 6 variations, all different.
 Nothing wrong with this, except one thing: the majority of attempts are based around external (=obvious) characteristics of the poem.
 Translators have found that “Elegy” consists of monosyllabic, Anglo-Saxon words.
 This obviously makes the poem very unique, and, because we’re reading a Renaissance poem – and Renaissance is well-known for its fascination with symbols and riddles – the monosyllabic words are (mis)taken for an authorial intent.
 Tichborne was contemplating the brevity of life, and so he used monosyllabic words to emphasise the point.

 There are two problems with such interpretation.
 First, even when we translate prose, we still miss out on certain symbolic features in the destination text.
 However good we are as translators, losses are sometimes inevitable.
-In the end, even a written text is a rhetorical exercise, and therefore we still want to entertain the reader with our translation.
+In the end, a written text is a rhetorical exercise, and therefore we still want to entertain the reader with our translation.
 If it closely follows the original text but is cumbersome and distasteful, then the reader will be tired, annoyed, and not at all pleased.
 This means that we cannot aim for a complete lexical equivalence in translation, but rather we should aim to translate (i.e. negotiate) something else.

-Russian is my native language, which I know in depth, and yet even I would struggle to provide monosyllabic equivalents to all the English monosyllabic words in Tichborne’s poem.
+Russian is my native language, which I know in depth, and yet even I would struggle to provide monosyllabic equivalents to all the English monosyllabic words in Tichborne’s Elegy.
 And even if I did manage to find them all, the result would hardly possess much literary merit because I wouldn’t see the forest for the trees, so to speak.

 The second problem with putting too much emphasis on monosyllabic words in Tichborne’s poem is that we’re clearly trying to add to what is already contained in the poem.
 For some reason we are not satisfied with the fact that “Elegy” is about the fatality and shortness of one’s life, so we think we must find that which would further stress this.
 Let’s not think about the poem; let’s look at what I’ve just said.
 “We think we must find that which would further stress this“; “let’s not think about the poem“; “let’s look at what I’ve just said“.
 Correct me if I’m wrong but the majority of words in those phrases are monosyllabic.
 Because I am the living and breathing author of those phrases, I certainly declare that I didn’t plan to use monosyllabic words to stress my point.
 The point is very simple: there are many monosyllabic words in the English language, and a lot of them happened to be used in Tichborne’s “Elegy“.
 Rather than assuming that Tichborne conspired (excuse the pun) to use monosyllabic words in his final poem, one should better look at this as a kind of linguistic peculiarity.
-It certainly adds to the poem’s feel; but, as far as I am concerned, it cannot be viewed as the poem’s most distinct feature, let alone it cannot dictate how we should translate the poem.
+It certainly adds to the poem’s feel; but, as far as I am concerned, it cannot be viewed as the poem’s most distinct feature, let alone it cannot dictate how we translate the poem.

 As far as the Anglo-Saxon origin of the words goes, again I personally believe we’re walking a useless extra mile in trying to establish the uniqueness of the poem.
 I think so purely because I am careful of not infusing the poem with my knowledge.
 This is the biggest disservice I can do to myself as translator and to my readers.
 The question on these occasions must not be “do I know these words are Anglo-Saxon?” but “did Tichborne know these words were Anglo-Saxon?”
 I bet the historic origin or the etymology of the words didn’t matter to him in the hours before the execution.
 Someone may think differently but the question to ask is: would the origin of the words matter to you in Tichborne’s circumstances?

 I argued in a short essay in Russian about the complications of translating “Elegy” that it is actually a very easy poem to translate, thanks to the Russian lyrical tradition.
 Mysticism, melancholy, romantic troubles, forlorn love is what often distinguishes Russian poetry.
 Tichborne’s “Elegy” could easily be written by a Romanticist poet like Lermontov, should he have found himself in prison awaiting execution.
-Given Lermontov’s caliber as a poet, his contemplation would well exceed Tichborne’s in literary merit, but in tone and mood it could be very similar.
+Given Lermontov’s caliber as a poet, his poem would well exceed Tichborne’s in literary merit, but in tone and mood it could be very similar.

 Last but not least, the misfortunes of translators who tried to translate “Elegy” have entirely to do with the problem of identifying the context and the intent of the poem.
 I have already pointed out to the problem of context: we’re placing the poem in the context of the language, whereas we must place it in the context of its own time.
 The themes of Tichborne’s poem are the brevity of life, fatality, death, and the inevitability of punishment, however unjust and cruel.
 These very themes were widely discussed not only in contemporary literature, but were explored by painters.
 In my Russian text I compared the colours of “Elegy” to the palette of Tintoretto’s “Marriage at Cana”: the colours are rich but dim, as if covered by the ‘frost of cares‘.
 There is a similar kind of melancholy and sadness in Michelangelo’s sonnets, and the whole topic of brevity of life was labeled vanitas in both painting and literature.
 Seen in this context, “Elegy” is a bridge between Renaissance exuberance and lust for life and Baroque melancholy, presented in a rather beautiful and peculiar lyrical form.